Cognitive complexity: History

+Over the years, cognitive complexity has been linked to various positive outcomes, including enhanced empathy, better problem-solving skills, and improved emotional intelligence.
+In educational and organizational settings, understanding cognitive complexity has helped develop training programs aimed at fostering critical thinking and interpersonal skills, thereby contributing to more effective teamwork and collaboration.

 In artificial intelligence

 In an attempt to explain how humans perceive relevance, cognitive complexity is defined as an extension of the notion of Kolmogorov complexity.
 It amounts to the length of the shortest description available to the observer.
-For example, individuating a particular Inuit woman among one hundred people is simpler in a village in Congo than it is in an Inuit village.
+For example, individuating a particular Inuk woman among one hundred people is simpler in a village in Congo than it is in an Inuit village.

 Cognitive complexity is related to probability (see Simplicity theory): situations are cognitively improbable if they are simpler to describe than to generate.

 Human individuals attach two complexity values to events: